coltonbooth/CoreChainDB/k8s/nginx-https-web-proxy/README.md

 ```

-### Start the Kubernetes Service for BigchainDB Web Proxy
+### Start the Kubernetes Service for corechaindb Web Proxy

 * Use the command below to start the Kubernetes Service:
 ```